 The Ministry of Labour Policy Framework and Strategic Plan for the period 2021-2025 has been re-casted to align the Ministry's mandate, vision, mission, strategic themes and objectives with the needs and expectations of our service recipients.
 The core functions, policy priorities and organization structure of the Ministry have also been reviewed in order to consolidate the implementation efforts and enhance the level and quality of services offered.
-The review of this Strategic Plan was to a large extent guided by principles of South Sudan's National Development Strategy (NDS) July 2018-June 2021 key among them being Democracy and Good Governance.
+The review of this Strategic Plan was to a large extent guided by principles of South Sudan's National Development Strategy (NDS) July 2018-June 2021, key among them being Democracy and Good Governance.

-In the next five years, the Ministry aims to lead in the realization of deep reforms in the civil service; restructuring, rehabilitation and rationalization of public service institutions in line with the Revitalised Agreement on the Resolution of Conflict in the Republic of South Sudan and the Resolution of Conflict in the Republic of South Sudan.
-The Ministry's functions and organization structure will be continuously rationalized to eliminate overlaps/duplication of functions.
-This activity will be extended to other government institutions.
-Coordination and cooperation amongst public sector institutions will be enhanced at the National and State levels to ensure efficient and effective public service delivery.
+In the next five years, the Ministry aims to lead in the realization of deep reforms in the labour sector and civil service; restructuring, rehabilitation and rationalization of public service institutions in line with the Revitalised Agreement on the Resolution of Conflict in the Republic of South Sudan The Ministry's functions and organization structure will be continuously rationalized to eliminate overlaps/duplication of functions.

 The National Development Strategy vests the Public Administration and Accountability Sector with the goal of achievement of participatory democracy, inclusiveness to address issues of ethnic diversity; accountability; and transparency.
 It also highlights the imperative of a competent public administration and civil service, staffed through meritorious recruitment and free from undue political influences; institutional reforms; well-coordinated planning and implementation mechanisms; informed policy design and decision-making; and tracking and monitoring of indicators and targets.
-To this end, among the strategic areas of focus of the updated Plan is ensuring institutional and human resource development, so as to assure that institutions are developed and staffed with qualified and competent people to ensure continuity of quality service delivery in the public and private sector.
+To this end, among the strategic areas of focus of the updated Strategic Plan is ensuring institutional and human resource development, to ensure that institutions are developed and staffed with qualified and competent people to ensure continuity of quality service delivery in the public and private sector.